bmuschko/ckad-crash-course/exercises/16-api-deprecation/solution/solution.md

 # Solution

 This exercise verifies your comfort level with handle API deprecations.
-If you are tring to create both objects with Kubernetes 1.28, you will find that the API version `apps/v1beta2` assigned to the Deployment definition cannot be found.
+If you are trying to create both objects with Kubernetes 1.28, you will find that the API version `apps/v1beta2` assigned to the Deployment definition cannot be found.

 ```
 $ kubectl apply -f ./